JakovFreund/tabletop-assistant/tasks.md

 - add unique slot icons (full and empty) to each TurnResource (also for custom)
 - add addictions (statuseffects) to alcohol, {customLoreNarcotic} (where players get a buff until short rest when they use it, but then get a debuff for a week)
 - maybe move api.ts requests to seperate files ?
-- create a python script that generates this ˇˇ
-- create a inheritable class tree for all json props of spells (with interfaces/abstract classes for different types - cones, spheres...)
-- Change Spell structure, add Target class & enum (self, ally, enemy, aura, point, aoe, cone) that contains ranges, cones
-- i might need a Source (for damage source, effect source...) object/class (this.Creature, this.Castable, this.StatusEffect)
+- i might need a SourceObject (for damage source, effect source...) object/class (this.Creature, this.Castable, this.StatusEffect)
 - ItemEffect conversion
 - finish races & subraces enums, classes and sublclasses enums
 - weight and encumbered